Orders, Awards,

 I, Prussia's highest military award, the Orden Pour le Mérite, was

-awarded for repeated and continual gallantry in action.
+awarded for a pattern of repeated and continual gallantry in action.
 It was never

 awarded posthumously.
 Recipients were required to wear the medal